NBA To Create New “Fitness-to-Play” Panel Which Could Have Implications for Chris Bosh

 Note: I humbly believe there to be a mistake in the drafting of the new CBA that pertains to the topics discussed herein.
 I believe Article XXII, Section 11(g) should reference Article II, Section 3(n), rather than Article II, Section 3(l).
 I make this suggestion because the language, as written, makes no intuitive sense (at least to me); my suggestion fixes the issue.
 The following post utilizes the provision as I believe the NBA intended it to be drafted.

 It was a year ago today, Feb.
 9, 2016, that Chris Bosh played his last NBA game.

-The one-year anniversary that nobody wanted is here.
-With it, the Miami Heat is now eligible to apply to have his substantial salaries — $23.7 million for this season, $25.3 million for 2017-18 and $26.8 million for 2018-19 – removed from its cap sheet.
+The one-year anniversary that nobody wanted is now here.
+With it, the Miami Heat is now officially eligible to apply to have his substantial salaries — $23.7 million for this season, $25.3 million for 2017-18 and $26.8 million for 2018-19 – removed from its cap sheet.

 The entirety of that $75.9 million would still be owed, of which as much as $41.0 million would be reimbursed through insurance, but Bosh would no longer take up a massive amount of the Heat’s cap space if the application were to be granted.

 The process, designated for long-term injury situations, which we’ll call the “long-term injury cap clearance process,” would go like this: